obuisard/purePajinate/README.md

   var my_example = new purePajinate({ itemsPerPage: 2 });
 });
 ```

+The CSS class `loaded` is added to the container once the pagination has finished initializing.

 ## Browser Support

 When using the Ecmascript 5 version, supports goes all the way back to Internet Explorer 10.